 You can submit a lesson any time during the year, probably best when you have just taught the lesson.
 We will make the determination on whether you would receive an award within one month of submission.

 Note that you may be asked to make some edits for awarded submissions that are to be published on our website.

 How to Submit

-Notify Us of Your Intention: Submitting an Instructional Plan first, to make sure that your lesson will be a good candidate for our lesson plan library.
-This way, we could contact you to work out alternatives that could make your lesson fit in better with our overall content.
+Notify Us of Your Intention: You can, but are not required to, submit an outline of your lesson plan by filling in an Instructional Planning Worksheet first.
+This way we can decide on whether your lesson will be a good candidate for our lesson plan library.
+This will also give us a chance to contact you to work out alternatives that could make your lesson fit in better with our overall content.
 Please do submit this form especially if you don’t intend to use any of our Workshop topics in your lesson.
-(Note: If you have already submitted the Instructional Plan at the 2017 Teachers Workshop and can’t remember what you submitted, please contact firstname.lastname@example.org.)

 Prepare the Necessary Materials: Download the Lesson Template from this website and fill in the information requested in the Template.
 Make sure you address all the required items in the template.
 Organize all the files that are to be attached for the lesson plan.

 Submit Your Lesson Plan: Upload your lesson plan template and supporting documents using the Lesson Plan Submission Form on our website.